Explains how to install and uninstall DI.

 To install the software, complete these steps.

 - Make sure that you are logged into the computer on which you want to install PDI.
 You should be logged on with an account that allows you to install software.
 On Windows, this is typically an account that has administrator privileges.
-On Linux, use the pentaho account that you created during the Prepare Environment step.
+On Linux, create an administrator user called pentaho to log in.

 - Download the correct installation wizard's file for your operating system.